petergithub/notes/01Technology/python/pythonNotes.md

 `conda --version` Conda displays the number of the version `conda update conda` update
-`conda create --name environmentName` Create a new environment `conda create --name environmentName python=3.6` Create a new environment with package `conda activate environmentName` To use, or "activate" the new environment `conda info --envs` list of all your environments `conda activate` Change your current environment back to the default (base)
+`conda create --name environmentName` Create a new environment `conda create python=3.10 --name environmentName` Create a new environment with package `conda activate environmentName` To use, or "activate" the new environment `conda info --envs` list of all your environments `conda activate` Change your current environment back to the default (base)